seiichiinoue/odcnn/README.md

 $ python train.py ka
 ```

-- then predict onset probability.
+- then predict onset probability with trained model.

 ```
 $ python infer.py don
 $ python infer.py ka
 ```

-- and create notes.
+- and create notes and corresponding music from inferred data.

 ```
 $ python synthesyze.py
 ```

+### Notice

+- `train_reduced` in this repo is too small for training, because of limitation of uploadable file size of git, I wasn't able to upload enough size training data.

+- if you want to train model with larger data, you could download audio data and corresponding notes [here](https://taikosanjiro-humenroom.net/original/).

-### References
+## References

 - [IMPROVED MUSICAL ONSET DETECTION WITH CONVOLUTIONAL NEURAL NETWORKS](http://www.ofai.at/~jan.schlueter/pubs/2014_icassp.pdf)